fbpx

 In 2013, Manitoba’s Lake Winnipeg was named the most threatened lake in the world due to high levels of pollution in the water.
 Algae blooms and invasive zebra mussels have been causing problems for the lake and the marine species that are native to it.
 Scientists are doing their best to save Lake Winnipeg, with the Lake Winnipeg Foundation at the forefront of the fight.

-It’s a complicated problem, and it may feel like a huge one, too, but there are plenty of simple things you can do to help protect Lake Winnipeg and your local lakes, wherever you live.
+It’s a complicated problem, and it may feel like a huge one, too, but there are plenty of simple things you can do to help protect lakes in Manitoba, wherever you live.
 Here are five of them.

 1. Make your laundry routine more lake-friendly